abhi-kumar/Study/linear_regression/README.md

   - intercept of regression line
   - correlation coefficient
   - standard error of estimated gradient.
-- Another implementation explain how is it done from scratch.
+- Another implementation explain how is it done from scratch (Mathematical details added as comments in the file).